 - have had tics for at least a year.
 The tics can occur many times a day (usually in bouts) nearly every day, or off and on.

-- have tics that begin before he or she is 18 years of age.
+- have tics that begin before they are 18 years of age.

 - have symptoms that are not due to taking medicine or other drugs or due to having another medical condition (for example, seizures, Huntington disease, or postviral encephalitis).

-These involuntary (outside the patient’s control) tics may also be complicated, involving the entire body, such as kicking and stamping.
-Many persons report what are described as premonitory urges — the urge to perform a motor activity.
+These involuntary (outside the patient’s control) tics may also be complex, involving the entire body, such as kicking and stamping.
+Many persons report what are described as premonitory urges — the urge that comes before a tic.
 Other symptoms such as touching, repetitive thoughts and movements and compulsions can occur.

 Vocal tics may occur with the movements, and can include grunting, throat clearing, shouting and barking.
 Vocal tics may also be expressed as coprolalia (the involuntary use of obscene words or socially inappropriate words and phrases) or copropraxia (obscene gestures).
 Despite widespread publicity, coprolalia/copropraxia is uncommon with tic disorders.

-Although the symptoms of TS vary from person to person and range from very mild to severe, the majority of cases fall into the mild category.
 Co-occurring conditions can include ADHD/ADD, impulsivity, and obsessive compulsive behavior.
 There is usually a family history of tics, Tourette Syndrome, and/or ADHD, and/or OCD.
 Tourette Syndrome and other tic disorders occur in all ethnic groups.
-Males are affected 3 to 4 times more often than females.